 - If possible, used purified water to fill the reservoir.

-Please note: in addition to using a humidifier, don't forget to air out your rooms for around 10 minutes each day to renew the air in your house.
+In addition to using a humidifier, don't forget to air out your rooms for around 10 minutes each day to renew the air in your house.

-Caring for a humidifier
+Cleaning a humidifier

 - Rinse the filter to remove any impurities.